pavlovic265/265-gt/test/README.md

 ## Example Conflict Scenario

 The script creates a scenario where:
-- `root-branch` modifies lines 2 and 3 with "ROOT MODIFIED" content
+- `root-branch` has 4 commits total, with the 4th commit modifying lines 2 and 3 with "ROOT MODIFIED" content
-- `sub-root-branch` has the original content on lines 2 and 3
+- `sub-root-branch` has 1 commit with the original content on lines 2 and 3
-- When you run `gt move root-branch` from `sub-root-branch`, Git will detect conflicts on lines 2 and 3
+- When you run `gt move root-branch` from `sub-root-branch`, Git will detect conflicts on lines 2 and 3 during the rebase

 ## Testing with gt move